shorepine/tulipcc/docs/getting_started.md

 Larger batteries will work great and last longer, but you'll have to remove the back case to make them fit (or mount the battery some other way.)
 [This 5200mAh battery pack](https://www.amazon.com/XINLANTECH-Rechargeable-Bluetooth-Electronic-Batteries/dp/B0C2VFTDPY) will last many many hours on Tulip and fit right on the PCB with the back case removed.

-### An extra Alles or two
+### An extra Alles or five

 <img src="https://raw.githubusercontent.com/bwhitman/tulipcc/main/docs/pics/nicoboard-alles.jpg" width=400>

 Tulip supports using [Alles](http://github.com/bwhitman/alles) as extra speakers.
-You control dozens of other speakers wirelessly using the AMY synthesizer for amazing multi-channel audio setups, using only a Tulip to control them!
+You control up to dozens of other speakers wirelessly using the AMY synthesizer for amazing multi-channel audio setups, using only a Tulip to control them!
 [You can get Alles PCBs from our friends at Blinkinlabs.](https://shop.blinkinlabs.com/products/alles-pcb)

 ## Get started with Tulip